marios-code-path/reactive-authentication/form-login/README.md

 # Routing to views

-We need to wire up the login form with routing logic, so lets add this with functional reactive RouterFunction.
+We need to wire up our views with routing logic, so lets add this with the functional style RouterFunction.

+We need a way to display icons, so first we will wire in a 'favicon.ico' route, and send it to a ClassPath resource for file resolution.

 WebRoutes.java:
     @Component